 After three hours, we transfer to a microbus in the city of Quiche.
 It’s a van designed for about twelve people, but we manage to fit twenty-five men, women, and children inside.

 The countryside goes by in flashes: pigs and cows tied up at stakes along the road, a five-year-old chopping wood with a machete, red and white paint splashed over every guardrail and rock for the Lider Party.

-After two hours, the microbus deposits us at Popi’s Hostel in Nebaj.
+After two hours, the microbus drops us off at Popi’s Hostel in Nebaj.

-We poke around town for a bit, checking out the clothing of the Ixil Mayans and relaxing over a cup of tea.
+We poke around town for a bit, admiring the clothing of the Ixil Mayans and relaxing over a cup of tea.

 Back in the hostel, I consider showering, but put it off because there’s no hot water.
 It’s no matter – soon I’ll be crawling into a traditional Mayan temescal sauna to bathe in my own sweat and the steam off hot rocks.

-I don’t have much of an appetite during dinner, which I attribute to the altitude.
+I don’t have much of an appetite during dinner, which I blame on the altitude.
 Nebaj is at 6,200 feet, which is enough to produce altitude sickness but pales in comparison to the 12,700 feet we will reach during our hiking.

 Everyone crawls into bed soon after dark to rest up for the adventure ahead.

 The stomach cramps.
 The vomiting.
 The torrential diarrhea.

 It’s the classic traveler’s illness, but being familiar with it doesn’t make it any easier to bear.